 Day 13 Franz Josef - TranzAlpine - Hanmer Springs

 This morning we travel to Greymouth, where we board a train for the famously scenic TranzAlpine journey.
-Ascending through thick beech forest, we traverse the mammoth Southern Alps and beautiful Arthur’s Pass National Park, transit alongside the ice-fed Waimakariri River and cross over the Canterbury Plains to Christchurch.
+Ascending through thick beech forest, we traverse the mammoth Southern Alps and beautiful Arthur’s Pass National Park to Springfield.
 On arrival, we board a coach for Hanmer Springs where we check-in to the Heritage Hanmer Springs (3T+).

 Day 14 Hanmer Springs - Kaikoura Whale-Watching Cruise - Blenheim

 Today we travel to Kaikoura for a whale-watching cruise (weather dependent).
 The waters off this stunning coast are full of nutrients that attract marine wildlife including the giant sperm whale.
 You are free to take lunch before we continue to the multi award-winning Yealands Winery for a tour and tasting.
 Our journey continues to Blenheim and our hotel, the Chateau Marlborough (4T) or Scenic Marlborough (4T).

 Day 15 Blenheim